pangpang20/gaussdb-python/docs/basic/transactions.rst

 .. versionadded:: 3.1

-Psycopg exposes the two-phase commit features available in PostgreSQL implementing the `two-phase commit extensions`__ proposed by the DBAPI.
+GaussDB exposes the two-phase commit features available in PostgreSQL implementing the `two-phase commit extensions`__ proposed by the DBAPI.

 The DBAPI model of two-phase commit is inspired by the `XA specification`__,